elliotherriman/website/_posts/2018-03-21-theres-no-such-thing-as-player-choice.markdown

 subtitle: Storytelling, zombies, and professional wrestling.
 ---

-_For years, Telltale Games have lied to our faces.
+_Telltale Games have build their brand by lying to our faces.
 I think it's about time they got some credit for it._